 Make the two F-786A Top Fuselage J-Stringers.
-Draw a centerline on the upper faces and tape them to the F-706, 707 and 708 bulkheads.
+Draw a centerline on the upper faces and tape them to the F-706, is recommended that RV-9 builders install rivets the same way to retain the possibility of taildragger to tri-gear

+707 and 708 bulkheads.